 Her team’s contribution was significant and had a long-term influence on the business’ direction.
-“In general,” Iulia says, “I think our work has a big impact on the Siemens businesses we work with.
+“In general,” Iulia says, “I think our work has a big impact on the businesses we work with.
 We analyze the business situation, develop future-facing concepts and turn them into implementable strategies.
-And at the same time, we’re colleagues.
-We find solutions together.
-At Siemens Management Consulting, you have a strong personal involvement, because your client’s business is also your business.”
+At Siemens Management Consulting, you have a strong personal involvement, because your client’s business is often also your business.”

 An important asset for your career: a great network within Siemens

 This also makes it easy to build a strong network – not just within SMC, but also in different Siemens businesses.
 “There are many SMC alumni across Siemens, and you can always get in touch with them,” Iulia says.
 “Even if you don’t know them personally, it’s very easy to build relationships.
 People are happy to connect with you or put you in touch with their colleagues.
 There are always opportunities to grow your network or get help when you need it.”